On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Additional Analysis and Comparison

-Table~\ref{tab:training_cost_appendix} delivers a comprehensive analysis of the training costs incurred with different model sizes of \textsc{Elva}, utilizing 8 A100 GPUs.
-As per estimates drawn from the official blog of LLaVA-NeXT\footnote{\url{https://llava-vl.github.io/blog/2024-01-30-llava-next}}, the training times of our models are roughly 1.38 to 1.8 times longer.
-They reported requiring 20 hours to train a 7B model with 8 A100 GPUs, and 24 hours for a 13B model using 16 A100 GPUs.
-Although the precise training time may vary based on the testing environment, our data suggests that \textsc{Elva}'s training costs comparable.
+Table~\ref{tab:training_cost_appendix} provides a detailed analysis of the training costs associated with different model sizes of \textsc{Elva}, using 8 NVIDIA A100 80GB GPUs.
+According to estimates from the official LLaVA-NeXT blog\footnote{\url{https://llava-vl.github.io/blog/2024-01-30-llava-next}}, our models take approximately 1.32 to 1.78 times longer to train.
+The blog reports that it takes 20 hours to train a 7B model with 8 A100 GPUs and 24 hours for a 13B model using 16 A100 GPUs.
+While training times can vary depending on the testing environment, our data shows that \textsc{Elva}'s training duration results in a moderate increase that remains within reasonable expectations.

-The comparison is more evident when juxtaposed with contemporary, data-intensive models like QwenVL~\citep{bai2024qwenvl}, which calls for 1.4B data points for pretraining and 50M for instruction tuning.
-Given concerns about increased data and resources, our model offers a different perspective.
-For instance, compared to QwenVL's significant resource investment, \textsc{Elva} approach exhibits modest yet effective resource use.

-Models like Shikra~\citep{chen2023shikra}, Idefics2~\citep{laurencon2024matters} and InternLM-XComposer2-4KHD~\citep{internlmxcomposer2_4khd}, illustrate various scales of resource utilization.
-Shikra utilizes 600K data points for alignment and 5.5M for instruction tuning, Idefics2 reveals impressive outcomes with over 1B data points, and InternLM-XComposer2-4KHD demonstrates the ability to scale up with a massive volume of training data and more than 8,000 input tokens.
+This observation becomes clearer when \textsc{Elva} is compared to other contemporary, data-intensive models.
+For instance, Qwen-VL~\citep{bai2024qwenvl} requires 1.4B data points for pretraining and 50M data points for instruction tuning, whereas \textsc{Elva} demonstrates a more moderate yet effective use of resources.
+Similarly, models such as Shikra~\citep{chen2023shikra}, Idefics2~\citep{laurencon2024matters}, and InternLM-XComposer2-4KHD~\citep{internlmxcomposer2_4khd} illustrate varying scales of resource utilization, with Shikra using 600K data points for alignment and 5.5M for instruction tuning, Idefics2 achieving results with over 1B data points, and InternLM-XComposer2-4KHD demonstrating scalability with a massive dataset and more than 8K input tokens.

 Our observations in Section~\ref{sec:readclip} further reinforce the argument for \textsc{Elva}'s efficiency.
-Despite additional data, LLaVA-1.5 failed to surpass the overall score we achieved with \textsc{Elva} (\textbf{C5} vs. \textbf{C6}), further substantiating the efficiency and effectiveness of \textsc{Elva}.
-Furthermore, it is essential to accentuate the inference cost's importance.
-Models aiming for reduced inference costs often encounter expensive training costs and challenges in maintaining instruction-following capabilities across varied response lengths~\citep{dai2023instructblip,liu2023improvedllava,laurencon2024matters}.
-Thus, \textsc{Elva} presents as a quick, lightweight, and cost-effective alternative within LLaVA-like simple architectures.
+Despite the extended data, LLaVA-1.5 failed to surpass the overall score we achieved with \textsc{Elva} (\textbf{C5} vs. \textbf{C6}), corroborating the efficiency and effectiveness of \textsc{Elva}.
+Furthermore, it is crucial to highlight the importance of inference cost.
+Models aiming for reduced inference costs often face expensive training costs and challenges in maintaining instruction-following capabilities across varied response lengths~\citep{dai2023instructblip,liu2023improvedllava,laurencon2024matters}.
+Thus, \textsc{Elva} emerges as a quick, lightweight, and cost-effective alternative within LLaVA-like simple architectures.